A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Findings per Knowledge Area ( )

 \section{Findings per Knowledge Area ($RQ_1$)}

-We present findings per each knowledge area we analysed, discussing the number of courses per KA, their distribution across \bachelor and \master programs and tracks, course type, and an analysis of the course topics through a word cloud.
-For the word clouds, we show the 30 most common terms, also including two-word compounds, in the KA, after removing stopwords, and applying lemmatisation.
-The images are generated using a Python script (in the online appendix) that uses the \texttt{wordcloud} package\footnote{\url{https://pypi.org/project/wordcloud/}}.
-A summary of the recurrence of the KAs across courses is shown in \autoref{fig:ka_occurrence}.
+We present findings per each knowledge area we analysed, discussing the number of courses per KA, their distribution across \bachelor and \master programs and tracks, course type, and an analysis of the course topics through an analysis of the most frequently occurring topics.
+For this last activity, we used the the \texttt{wordcloud} package\footnote{\url{https://pypi.org/project/wordcloud/}} to generate the top 20 terms in the KA, also including two-word compounds, after removing stopwords, and applying lemmatisation.
+For the sake of brevity, we present A summary of the recurrence of the KAs across courses is shown in \autoref{fig:ka_occurrence}.